-Together with its main partner, the EPFL Centre for Digital Trust (C4DT), SDI had already carried out the groundwork for the development of the DTL in 2019 and 2020.
+Together with its main partner, EPFL, SDI had already carried out the groundwork for the development of the DTL in 2019 and 2020.

 The core of the Label, a sound catalogue of verifiable and auditable criteria, has been co-developed by a small Academic Expert Group (from the ETH, EPFL, Universities of Geneva and Zurich) on the basis of a user study on digital trust (conducted in November 2019).
 An independent Swiss-based testing, verification and certification specialist, the Société Generale de Surveillance (SGS), further developed the Label catalogue to make sure that it is auditable and verifiable.